Bosch–Boonstra–Schaaf optic atrophy syndrome: Genetics

-This condition is caused by mutations in the NR2F1 gene.
+This condition is caused by mutations in the NR2F1 gene (formally named COUP-TF1).
 This gene is located on the long arm of chromosome 5 (5q15) and encodes a protein that acts as a nuclear receptor and transcriptional regulator.
+NR2F1 acts as a homo- or heterodimer and has two functionally conserved domains, a DNA building domain and a ligand binding domain.
 The syndrome is inherited in an autosomal dominant fashion.
+The variant spectrum is diverse and includes both missense variants and deletions.

+Genotype-phenotype correlation

+The disease shows a clear genotype-phenotype correlation.
+Patients that have a loss of function variant (e.g. deletions) show a mild phenotype, while patients that carry a missense variant in the DNA binding domain show a severe neurological phenotype.

 Management

 There is no curative treatment known at present for his condition.
 Management is supportive.

 Epidemiology

-This condition is considered to be rare with fewer than 50 cases described in the modern literature.
+This condition is considered rare, with an estimated prevalence between 1 in 100,000 to 250,000 people worldwide.
+So far BBSOAS has been diagnosed in more than 100 patients.

 History

 This condition was first described in 2014.